Please be aware that the following information is just a guide, not legal advice.

 If you are looking for guidance on Name and Gender Marker changes in other states or on federal documents, you can find a comprehensive resource here.

-include acquiring the BCI check as a part of their name change procedure and some require you to do it on your own.
-Be sure to ask the Probate Court in the city or town n which you reside (see below).
+Some towns will include acquiring the BCI check as a part of their name change procedure and some require you to do it on your own.
+Be sure to ask the Probate Court in the city or town in which you reside.
 The cost should be the same either way.

 Name Change next steps

 Once your name change is final, you'll want to get it changed on all of your other documents as soon as you can.

 You should change it with Social Security first (if you are also planning to change your gender marker, its possible to change both at the same time.
 See the Gender Marker Change with Social Security section below) then wait 24 hours before going on to do your RI Driver’s Liscence/ID, car registration, US Passport, credit/debt cards, etc…

 Don't forget about changing your health insurance!
 In most cases, you will need to update your insurance before you can update the name on your medical records.
 If you have insurance through the insurance exchange, you will have to change it with them first.
 A health insurance navigator may be able to help you with this process.

 You must submit to The Registrar of Vital Records a certified copy of the probate court order changing the name, including applicant’s name at birth, date and place of birth, and new name.
 You will receive an affidavit in the mail that must be signed in a notary’s presence.
 It is not clear if this is to be done at the main office, by mail or if you can do it at your local clerk's office.
 If you have more info about this please let us know.